pwnulatr/Pwning-Cogs/datestatustimer/README.md

 `[p]datestatusset force_update` Forces an update to the status if it isn't working properly.

 ### Notes:
-The changing of the date is activated by public chat messages, so if there are no messages, it will not update until there is one.

-Does not work with rndstatus Cog
+Does not work with rndstatus Cog, so `<p>unload rndstatus` while using this cog.
+Once you no longer need it, unload this one and load rndstatus again.